FAQ

 To apply for a Cooperation Grant, your organisation must meet the following requirements:

-- At least one of the cooperating organisations must have prior experience working on a project with at least one other partner.
+- Experience required: The coordinating organisation must have experience working on collaborative projects with at least one partner.

 How can I form a consortium to submit a joint application?